beenza/beenza.animation/README.md

 Licensing
 =========

-AS3CacheAnimation is distributed under MIT License.
+BeenzaAnimation is distributed under MIT License.
 The MIT License is included in this source tree in the file LICENSE.